michaelpatrickpurcell/pentacle/README.md

-# pentacle
+# Pentacle
-A frightfully cheerful word game
+A frightfully cheerful word game by Michael Purcell